lingyuehao/706_final_project/README.md

 - [x] Require branches to be up to date before merging
 - [x] Include administrators

+This ensures that only code that passes tests and linters is merged into the main line.

 ### Workflow Status Badges

 The following badges are displayed at the top of this README: